selwynpolit/d9book/book/blocks.md

  */
 ```

-In most cases you will implement ContainerFactoryPluginInterface.
+In most cases, you will implement ContainerFactoryPluginInterface.
 Plugins require this for dependency injection.

 So don't forget: